We will give you the Latest Parenting Tips, show you the Simplest and Most Effective Way How to Raise Smart Kid In the Digital Age .

-The Transformation of a Bullied Child (Princess Mala) to a Smart Teacher (Teacher Mala)
+My Transformation from a Bullied Child to a Smart Kid (Teacher Mala)

-Princess Mala was very close to her mother.
-Her real name is Sujita but they call her Mala.
-Mala, in the Indian language means a string of beads.
-Since, she was the youngest and her age gap between her siblings was 10 and 8 years respectively, she was very clingy to her parents.
-Due to this, her father felt Mala was the perfect name for her.
+I am an Indian, born and raised in Manila, Philippines.
+I am the youngest of three siblings.
+My real name is Sujita but everyone calls me Mala.
+Mala in the Indian language means a string of beads.
+SInce, I was the youngest, and my siblings were 10 and 8 years older respectively, I was very clingy to my parents.
+My father felt Mala was the perfect name for me.

-When Princess Mala was born, her parents were not rich.
-Her father had just started his buy and sell business.
-They were living in a small apartment along Singalong Street.
-They were from hand to mouth.
-They had no extra money for tutoring and yet the parents were able to raise three children who were scholars in the family.
+When I was born, my parents were not rich. my father had just started his trading business.
+We lived in a small apartment along Singalong Street.
+We had a hand to mouth existence.
+We no extra money for tutoring and yet my parents were able to raise three children who were scholars.

-Since Princess Mala was the youngest, the two older sisters would play with each other and their friends.
+Since I was the youngest, my sisters would play with each other and their friends.
 They would leave her alone.
-As a result, Princess Mala became a very shy and quiet girl.
-She was all by herself.
-She developed an inferiority complex.
-Her self-esteem and self-confidence became shattered.
+As a result, I became a very shy and quiet girl.
+I developed an inferiority complex.
+My self-esteem and self-confidence became shattered.

-When her friends and classmates noticed this, they started calling her names, making nasty comments and bullying her.
-She had to deal with all this.
-This worsened the situation for her.
-She isolated herself from everyone.
+When my friends and classmates noticed this, they started calling me names, making nasty comments and bullying me.
+To deal with all this, I isolated myself.

-At the age of 7, her family transferred to Jakarta, Indonesia.
-At first Princess Mala was very happy.
-She felt that the new environment would be good for her but little did she know that she would experience new challenges.
+When I turned seven, my family relocated to Jakarta, Indonesia.
+It made me very happy.
+I felt that the new environment would be good for me but there were some new challenges.
 Language was a very big barrier.
-She had to learn the Indonesian language.
+I had to learn the Indonesian language.

 In a way, the situation became better because her parents enrolled her in and Indian co-ed school.
 She was able to communicate with her classmates and made some very good friends.
 She is still in touch with them till today.